rihokirss/thatopen-enhanced-camera-controls/TUTORIAL.md

-# 📷 Enhanced Camera Controls Tutorial
+# Enhanced Camera Controls Tutorial

-Smooth wheel zooming and intelligent orbit point controls for That Open Components viewers.
-This tutorial will guide you through setting up enhanced camera controls that provide a better user experience when navigating 3D models.

----
+Optimized camera controls for That Open Components viewers with instant response and smart proximity-based speed adjustment.

-## 🎯 What you'll learn
+## What you'll learn

 In this tutorial, you'll learn how to:
-- Set up smooth, momentum-based wheel zooming
+- Set up instant, responsive wheel zooming
 - Implement intelligent orbit point selection on drag
 - Configure touch support for mobile devices
 - Customize camera control parameters

----
+- Optimize performance for large models

-## 🚀 Getting started
+## Getting started

 First, let's understand what these controls do:

-**Smooth Wheel Control** provides momentum-based zooming that feels natural and responsive.
-Instead of fixed zoom steps, it accumulates scroll velocity and applies smooth deceleration.
-It also features **proximity-based speed adjustment** - automatically slowing down when near objects and speeding up when navigating open space.
+**Smooth Wheel Control** provides instant camera movement with no animation lag.
+Features:
+-  Immediate response - no requestAnimationFrame delays
+-  Proximity-based speed - slows near objects, speeds far
+-  Zoom towards cursor direction
+-  Cached objects for zero allocations

 **Mouse Orbit Control** automatically sets the orbit point based on where you start dragging.
 This means rotating around the part of the model you're actually looking at, not some arbitrary center point.

----

-## 📦 Installation
+## Installation

 These utilities work with That Open Components.
 Make sure you have the required dependencies: